Share This!

 Walk First

 Ease gently into your new routine by setting aside 30 minutes a day to walk.
 Get your body used to exercising at the same time every day.
 Once you’re comfortable in your routine, gently push yourself to walk a little farther or break into a light jog.
 Even after you’ve trained to run longer distances, intersperse bouts of running with a few walking breaks.
+These walking intervals not only help with recovery but also make your runs more sustainable and enjoyable.

 Dress Your Feet Well